Vluuks/AndroidPractice/Week1/Lab/README.md

 #### Exercises

-➡️ *Exercise 3:* Adjust the constructor to incorporate the property you added in 1.1 and instantiate three student objects in `StudentTest.java`'s `main` method.
+➡️ *Exercise 3.1:* Adjust the constructor to incorporate the property you added in 1.1 and instantiate three student objects in `StudentTest.java`'s `main` method.
 Verify that it works by compiling and running your code.

+➡️ *Exercise 3.2:* Make calls to the method `printInfo()` so that the information of all three students is printed to the terminal.

 {% spoiler "Hint: Compiling and running Java code" %}
 To compile your Java file to a .class file, use this command on the terminal: